ultralytics/ultralytics/docs/en/datasets/explorer/dashboard.md

 # Explorer GUI

-Explorer GUI is like a playground build using (Ultralytics Explorer API)[api.md].
+Explorer GUI is like a playground build using [Ultralytics Explorer API](api.md).
 It allows you to run semantic/vector similarity search, SQL queries and even search using natural language using our ask AI feature powered by LLMs.

 ### Installation